Sydney Harbour, Sydney, New South Wales © Tourism Australia

 Getting around Sydney city is easy on public transport.
 However, if you want to venture outside of the city, driving yourself is a great way to hop from one beach to another, or explore Sydney's famous national parks.

 There are several toll roads in Sydney.
 If you are traveling on a budget and want to avoid tolls, there will be possible alternate routes.

 There are both free and paid parking options on the street or in secure car parks across the city if this is not provided by your accommodation.

 Getting to and from the airport

-To get to and from Sydney Kingsford Smith Airport (both domestic and international terminals), catch the T8 Airport & South line that stops at stations on the city circle.
+To get to and from Sydney Kingsford Smith Airport (both domestic and international terminals), catch the T8 Airport and South line that stops at stations on the city circle.
 Travel time between the city and airport is around 10-15 minutes, with services running approximately every 10 minutes.

 Accessible transport options

 In Australia, airlines, trains, buses and ferries have options for people using a wheelchair or mobility device while exploring Sydney's accessible attractions and getting around the city.
 Sydney Airport provides special assistance for people with disabilities and can help with baggage, getting around the airport, and getting on and off the plane.
-The majority of buses and trains have accessible options – check the Transport New South Wales website for information on using public transport before your trip.
+The majority of buses and trains have accessible options – check the Transport NSW website for information on using public transport before your trip.